Guide for Garbage Disposals

-- With or without power cord – Not all garbage disposals come with an attached power cord.
+- Power cord – Not all garbage disposals come with an attached power cord.
 With some units you will need to buy and attach a power cord yourself.

 - Warranty – Check the warranty for each brand and model before purchasing a food waste disposer.
 Some manufacturers offer a lifetime limited warranty, while other brands only offer a warranty of a few years.

 - Can your plumbing handle it – Before installing a food waste disposal make sure your plumbing and the shared sewage system can digest food particles.
 Please investigate with your local municipality whether it is permitted to use a garbage disposal.